thegrumpys/odop/docs/Help/SpringDesign/spring_oview.md

 change for each new wire diameter considered.
-If specific stress limits were imposed on a design, it would not be possible to automatically adjust to higher allowable stresses whenever smaller wire diameters were considered by the SEARCH process.
+If specific stress limits were imposed on a design, it would not be possible to automatically adjust to higher allowable stresses whenever smaller wire diameters were considered by the Search process.
 Because many designers are accustomed to designing to specific stress limits, ODOP:Spring has been programmed to also permit this approach.
 Refer to [Design to Stress](./advancedSpringOperations) for additional information.